World Cup 2018 Predictions: Updated Final Picks Before Saturday's Knockout Play

 Portugal completed their final training session this morning ahead of tomorrow's Round of 16 clash with Uruguay.
 William was back on the pitch running, while the rest of the squad trained normally.
 A Seleção flies out to Sochi this afternoon. https://t.co/k9GnsCGFHK

-Though the teams look quite fairly matched on paper, Ronaldo's game-winning ability is an almost invaluable resource and looks to be in full swing in Russia, with Uruguay liable to be shocked by the upgrade in opposition.
+Though the teams look quite fairly matched on paper, Ronaldo's game-winning ability is an almost invaluable resource, with Uruguay liable to be shocked by the upgrade in opposition.

-The same wouldn't be said of Argentina, who have already faced difficult opposition at this World Cup after finishing second to Croatia in Group D; although they risk a Saturday exit nonetheless against a talented French lineup.
+The same wouldn't be said of Argentina, who have already faced difficult opposition at this World Cup after finishing second to Croatia in Group D—although they risk a Saturday exit nonetheless against a talented French lineup.

 Jorge Sampaoli's control over his squad was weakened substantially in the group stage.
 A draw against Iceland preceded a 3-0 defeat to Croatia that South American expert Tim Vickery told Sky Sports News had led to the players taking control of the shot-calling.

-The clash at the Kazan Arena will be a close, owing to the fact Les Bleus haven't really inspired confidence, either, and it's also the Europeans who look to have the advantage if this goes to penalties, per writer Roy Nemer:
+The clash at the Kazan Arena will be a close, owing to the fact Les Bleus haven't really inspired confidence.
+But it's the Europeans who look to have the advantage if this goes to penalties, per football writer Roy Nemer:

 Roy Nemer @RoyNemer